cleanzr/dblink/docs/configuration.md

 <tr>
   <td><code>dblink.outputPath</code></td>
   <td>
-    URI to store any outputs of dblink.
-This may include the state of the Markov chain, posterior samples and/or point estimates of the linkage structure and evaluation metrics.
+    URI where outputs of dblink will be stored.
+Outputs may include the state of the Markov chain, posterior samples and/or point estimates of the linkage structure and evaluation metrics.
+The URI should typically point to a location on HDFS storage.
   </td>
 </tr>
 <tr>